Skip to content

 unrtd squarespace photography example

-UNRTD cleverly start their website with text, which is a brief explanation of what they’re all about.
-A subscription popup will also open early to collect leads for “inbox promotions.”
+UNRTD opens its website with a brief explanation of what it’s about.
+A subscription pop-up will also open early to collect leads for “inbox promotions.”

-Another fun element that barely anyone uses on their sites is emojis, and UNRTD has an upside-down smiling one in the header to grab your attention.
+Another fun element that few people use on their sites is emojis, and UNRTD has an upside-down smiling one in the header to grab your attention.

 20. The Hearnes